-- 3 Some Pharisees came to Him and tried to trap Him by asking, "Does our Law allow a man to divorce his wife for whatever reason he wishes?" - 4 Jesus answered, "Haven't you read the scripture that says that in the beginning the Creator made people male and female? - 5 And God said, 'For this reason a man will leave his father and mother and unite with his wife, and the two will become one.' - 6 So they are no longer two, but one.
-No human being must separate, then, what God has joined together." - 7 The Pharisees asked Him, "Why, then, did Moses give the law for a man to hand his wife a divorce notice and send her away?" - 8 Jesus answered, "Moses gave you permission to divorce your wives because you are so hard to teach.
-But it was not like that at the time of creation. - 9 I tell you, then, that any man who divorces his wife for any cause other than her unfaithfulness, commits adultery if he marries some other woman." - I Corinthians 7:10-11 (GNB) - 10 For married people I have a command which is not my own but the Lord's: a wife must not leave her husband; - but if she does, she must remain single or else be reconciled to her husband; and a husband must not divorce his wife. - I Corinthians 7:15 (GNB) - 15 However, if the one who is not a believer wishes to leave the Christian partner, let it be so.
+Some Pharisees came to him and tried to trap him by asking, "Does our Law allow a man to divorce his wife for whatever reason he wishes?"

+Jesus answered, "Haven't you read the scripture that says that in the beginning the Creator made people male and female?

+And God said, 'For this reason a man will leave his father and mother and unite with his wife, and the two will become one.'

+So they are no longer two, but one.
+No human being must separate, then, what God has joined together."

+The Pharisees asked him, "Why, then, did Moses give the law for a man to hand his wife a divorce notice and send her away?"

+Jesus answered, "Moses gave you permission to divorce your wives because you are so hard to teach.
+But it was not like that at the time of creation.

+I tell you, then, that any man who divorces his wife for any cause other than her unfaithfulness, commits adultery if he marries some other woman."

+1 Corinthians 7:10,11 (GNT)

+For married people I have a command which is not my own but the Lord's: a wife must not leave her husband; but if she does, she must remain single or else be reconciled to her husband; and a husband must not divorce his wife.

+1 Corinthians 7:15 (GNT)

+However, if the one who is not a believer wishes to leave the Christian partner, let it be so.
 In such cases the Christian partner, whether husband or wife, is free to act.
 God has called you to live in peace.

-The Scriptures make it clear that God does not approve of divorce.
-So, we must operate out of this understanding and instruction.
+The Scripture makes it clear that God does not approve of divorce.
+So, we must operate from this understanding and instruction.

-In the midst of marital conflict and distress, refuse to think about divorce as an option.
-If needed you may temporarily separate for a short period of time to work through problems and difficult situations.
-But do not consider divorce as a solution to your marriage problems.
+During marital conflict and distress, refuse to think about divorce as an option.
+If needed, you may temporarily separate for a short period of time to work through problems and difficult situations.
+But do not consider divorce as a solution to your marital problems.
 Get the help you need from a pastor or counselor and work through the problems.

 There are only two valid reasons for divorce-adultery or abandonment.
-However, even in such situations, we encourage first of all that every attempt be made to work towards healing and restoration.
+However, even in such situations, we encourage first that every attempt be made to work toward healing and restoration.
 Only after a sincere effort has been made, then either of the couple is free to exercise their choice.
 There may be other situations such as abuse (physical or emotional), destructive behaviors, willful neglect of the family (another form of abandonment) that could eventually lead to a separation or divorce.
 In some situations, even though one partner is desiring to work on the marriage, the other partner of their own, will opt for a divorce, which we know is not God's best, and yet they choose to make that decision.

-As believers, we must understand that when a brother or sister is going through a divorce it is an extremely painful process.
-We need to be gracious, gentle and supportive through this.
+As believers, we must understand that when a brother or sister is going through a divorce, it is an extremely painful process.
+We need to be gracious, gentle, and supportive through this.
 We believe and pray for God's mercy and redemptive work in their lives.
-Should the Lord in due course of time lead them to re-marriage, we should bless them in this.
-[NOTE: We do not support the indiscriminate, random divorce-remarriage-divorce-remarriage that happens in some cultures where marriage and God's instruction concerning marriage are not honored.
-We support remarriage within the context of Biblical instruction and knowing the heart and mind of God, as revealed to us in Scripture.]
+Should the Lord in due course of time lead them to remarriage, we should bless them in this.
+[Note: We do not support the indiscriminate, random divorce-remarriage-divorce-remarriage that happens in some cultures where marriage and God's instruction concerning marriage are not honored.
+We support remarriage within the context of biblical instruction and knowing the heart and mind of God as revealed to us in Scripture.]

-Death of a Spouse
+3) Death of a spouse